 "The Bible writers, holding fast to the conviction that the created order owes its existence to the wisdom and love of God and is therefore essentially good, could not conceive of life after death as a disembodied existence [as millions of sincere believers are now taught in church to think of it!] ('we shall not be found naked,' 2 Cor.
 5:3), but as a renewal under conditions of the intimate unity of body and soul which was human life as they knew it.
-Hence death was thought of as the death of the whole man, and such phrases as freedom from death, imperishability or immortality could only properly be used to describe what is meant by the phrase eternal or living God who only has immortality (1 Tim.
+Hence death was thought of as the death of the whole man, and such phrases as ‘freedom from death,’ imperishability or immortality could only properly be used to describe what is meant by the phrase eternal or living God ‘who only has immortality’ (1 Tim.
 6:16).
-Man does not possess within himself the quality of deathlessness, but must, if he is to overcome the destructive power of death, receive it as the gift of God who raised Christ from the dead, and put death aside like a covering garment (I Cor.
-15:53, 54).
+Man does not possess within himself the quality of deathlessness, but must, if he is to overcome the destructive power of death, receive it as the gift of God who ‘raised Christ from the dead,’ and put death aside like a covering garment (1 Cor.
+15:53-54).
 It is through the death and resurrection of Jesus Christ that this possibility for man (2 Tim.
 1:10) has been brought to life and the hope confirmed that the corruption (Rom.
 11:7) which is a universal feature of human life shall be effectively overcome" (pp. 111-112).

 The fundamental confusion about life after death which has so permeated traditional Christianity is brilliantly described by Dr. Paul Althaus in his book The Theology of Martin Luther:

-"The hope of the early church centered on the resurrection of the Last Day.
-It is this which first calls the dead into eternal life (I Cor.
-15; Phil 3:21).
-This resurrection happens to the man and not only to the body.
-Paul speaks of the resurrection not of the body but of the dead.
-This understanding of the resurrection implicitly understands death as also affecting the whole man...Thus [in traditional orthodoxy] the original Biblical concepts have been replaced by ideas from Hellenistic, Gnostic dualism.
-The New Testament idea of the resurrection which affects the whole man has had to give way to the immortality of the soul.
+"The hope of the early church centered on the resurrection on the Last Day.
+It is this which first calls the dead into eternal life (1 Cor.
+15; Phil.
+3:21).
+This resurrection happens to the total man and not only to the body.
+Paul speaks of the resurrection not of 'the body’ but of 'the dead.’
+This understanding of the resurrection implicitly understands death as also affecting the total man...Thus [in traditional orthodoxy] the original Biblical concepts have been replaced by ideas from Hellenistic gnostic dualism.
+The New Testament idea of the resurrection which affects the total man has had to give way to the immortality of the soul.
 The Last Day also loses its significance, for souls have received all that is decisively important long before this.
-Eschatological tension is no longer strongly directed to the day of Jesus Coming.
-The difference between this and the Hope of the New Testament is very great" (Fortress Press, 1966, pp. 413-414).
+Eschatological tension is no longer strongly directed to the day of Jesus’ coming.
+The difference between this and the hope of the New Testament is very great" (Fortress Press, 1966, pp. 413-414).

 That difference may be witnessed in contemporary preaching at funerals which, though claiming the Bible as its source, reflects a pagan Platonism which both the New Testament, the early church fathers and modern informed scholars reject.